-University Dining Services had already seen a reduction in bottled water and soda sales as we encouraged people to use their own bottles and fill at water fountains equipped with filler spouts, or use compostable or reusable bottles for fountain beverages.
-There have been 6 of these filling stations put in place in the DUC and 3 in the Allen Center.
-Also, there have been 60 installed in the residential halls and 2 in the academic buildings thus far.
+University Dining and Summer Conferences had already seen a reduction in bottled water and soda sales as we encouraged people to use their own bottles and fill at water fountains equipped with filler spouts, or use compostable or reusable bottles for fountain beverages.
+There have been six filling stations put in place in the Dreyfus University Center and three in the Allen Center.
+There have also been 60 installed in the residential halls and two in the academic buildings so far.

-UWSP maintains its campus grounds with sustainability in mind.
+UW-Stevens Point maintains its campus grounds with sustainability in mind.
 Native plants are a priority in certain areas on campus, such as the rain gardens.
 However, we also value the visual appearance of campus provided by robust plants that provide color throughout the year.
-Because we are a natural resources college, woody plants are both native and non-native; planting consideration is given to trees that meet the needs of outdoor classroom and teaching needs of CNR courses.
-Click here to read more about the Schmeeckle Reserve and its sustainability features.
+Because our campus includes a natural resources college, woody plants are both native and non-native; planting consideration is given to trees that meet the needs of outdoor classroom and teaching needs of natural resources courses.
+Read more about the Schmeeckle Reserve and its sustainability features.

-When constructing buildings on campus the water efficiency, energy and atmosphere, materials and resources, adaptive use and preservation of existing buildings, indoor environmental quality, construction waste and recycling, operation and maintenance, and purchasing of furniture, fixtures and equipment are all taken into consideration.
-The Building Commission Sustainable Facilities Policy describes more details.
+When constructing buildings on campus, the water efficiency, energy and atmosphere, materials and resources, adaptive use and preservation of existing buildings, indoor environmental quality, construction waste and recycling, operation and maintenance, and purchasing of furniture, fixtures and equipment are all taken into consideration.
+The Building Commission Sustainable Facilities Policy provides more detail.

 LEED Certified Buildings are sustainable buildings that maximize operational efficiency while minimizing environmental impacts.
 Leadership in Energy and Environmental Design, or LEED, provides building owners and operators with a framework for identifying and implementing practical and measurable green building designs.
-Within the design, sustainability is in mind in the construction, maintenance solutions, and ongoing operation of buildings.
+Within the design, sustainability incorporated in the construction, maintenance solutions and ongoing operation of buildings.

-When construction on UWSP takes place, new lighting techniques are being utilized.
+When construction at UW-Stevens Point takes place, new lighting techniques are being utilized.
 Examples are: occupancy sensors in bathrooms, classrooms, labs and corridors of academic, administrative and residential buildings to reduce energy use and Light Emitting Diode (LED) technology in several areas of campus.
 The seating area in the west lobby of the natural resources building is lit by LED lighting.
-There are LED lights on the marquee of the health enhancement center.
+There are LED lights on the marquee of the Health Enhancement Center.
 LED lighting was installed in two of our parking lots.

-UWSP upgraded to the Diversey chemical dispensing system that combines floor, glass, disinfectant and general cleaners into one system.
+UW-Stevens Point upgraded to the Diversey chemical dispensing system that combines floor, glass, disinfectant and general cleaners into one system.
 Chemicals are concentrated to reduce packaging and solid waste disposal.
-This system requires significantly less storage, handling, and packaging.
+This system requires significantly less storage, handling and packaging.
 All of our Diversey chemicals are green certified with the exception of our disinfectant.
 With the product in concentration form we are not creating as much plastic container waste like we did with ready to use containers.
 The Diversey product is an excellent cleaner and fewer products are used to obtain the same results.
-Other Initiatives pertaining to cleaning on campus include recycled trash liners, reusable mop heads, and reducing aerosols.
+Other initiatives pertaining to cleaning on campus include recycled trash liners, reusable mop heads and reducing aerosols.

 The Electronic Product Environmental Assessment Tool (EPEAT®) is a comprehensive environmental rating that helps identify greener computer and other electronic equipment.
 Silver and/or gold registered products are used for standard desktop and notebook/laptop computers and monitors.

-UW-Stevens Point Dining Services demonstrates the commitment to sustainability through such measures as local food purchasing, resource recovery (recycling), composting food wastes, energy reduction and continually exploring ideas to promote and support sustainability initiatives.
+UW-Stevens Point Dining and Summer Conferences demonstrates the commitment to sustainability through such measures as local food purchasing, resource recovery (recycling), composting food wastes, energy reduction and continually exploring ideas to promote and support sustainability initiatives.

-UW-Stevens Point Dining makes all reasonable efforts to incorporate affordably priced local and renewable food products and services that reflect the campus’s commitment to sustainability.
-They focus efforts on utilizing reusable, recyclable, and biodegradable products when available.
+Dining and Summer Conferences makes all reasonable efforts to incorporate affordably priced local and renewable food products and services that reflect the campus’s commitment to sustainability.
+They focus efforts on utilizing reusable, recyclable and biodegradable products when available.
 By asking their vendors questions to help strengthen the local sourcing initiatives:

 Please look into the Dining Services Local Vendors by visiting the map.

-DSC removed all trays from the all-you-care-to-eat Upper DeBot dining, resulting in a drop of 35% in useable food waste.
+Dining and Summer Conferences removed all trays from the all-you-care-to-eat Upper DeBot dining, resulting in a drop of 35 percent in useable food waste.
 The remaining unused food is processed through a pulper and is composted on campus and commercially.

-In 2010, one new highly efficient dishwasher replaced two older machines in our DeBot Center.
-This resulted in reductions in utilities, chemical use, and water consumption.
-DSC offers reusable hot and cold beverage bottles for sale at cost and discounts beverages by 25 cents when a reusable container is used.
+In 2010, one new highly efficient dishwasher replaced two older machines in our DeBot Dining Center.
+This resulted in reductions in utilities, chemical use and water consumption.
+Dinin and Summer Conferences offers reusable hot and cold beverage bottles for sale and discounts beverages by 25 cents when a reusable container is used.

-UWSP has its own recycling and reuse center and all of the work is handled by UWSP Grounds Crew.
-Composting is also a part of the UWSP Grounds Crew’s normal routine.
+UW-Stevens Point has its own recycling and reuse center, and all of the work is handled by UWSP Grounds Crew.
+Composting is also a part of our Grounds Crew’s normal routine.
 Food waste is composted and used for fertilizer in flower beds and on practice fields.
 The compost pile is located behind the Waste Education Center.
-Dining also worked with WIST in support of the FRESH Project collecting compostable PLA to-go wares for reclamation.
-Used cooking oil is collected by the College of Natural Resources for biofuels research and by SANIMAX to be used in biodiesel creation.
+Used cooking oil is collected by SANIMAX and the College of Natural Resources for biofuels resesearch and biodiesel creation.

-Check out the UWSP Dining Services to see how they make sustainable choices as well as the Dining Advisory Board for their donations to student groups on campus.
+Check out Dining and Summer Conferences to see how they make sustainable choices, as well as the Dining Advisory Board for their donations to student groups on campus.